Position overviewPosition title: Clinical Teaching Fellow

 • Assist in the identification and scoping of new cases and projects for the Samuelson Clinic

-• Help manage Samuelson Clinic’s work during the summer period
+• Help manage Samuelson Clinic’s work during the winter and summer periods when classes are not in session

 Administrative Duties (10%)